 A: Flat roofs have distinctive problems.
-They puddle water and hold debris (leaves).
+The puddle water and hold debris (leaves).
 Because water doesn’t run off of flat roofs, there is no margin for error.
 Debris should be regularly removed and drains kept open.

 Q: Does it really matter if my roof has broken or missing tiles or shingles?

 A: Broken or missing tiles can allow the sun to beat directly on the protective tar paper layer that’s beneath them.
 When this happens the tar paper will become brittle and crack and you will end up with holes in it.
-Of course, in Southern California we don’t get much rain so you may not notice holes or leaks until it does rain a lot.
+Of course, in Southern California, we don’t get much rain so you may not notice holes or leaks until it does rain a lot.
 Any water getting into your house may cause damage to the interior as well as your personal belongings.
 It can also cause mold to start growing.
 The sooner you notice any trouble spots on your roof and have them repaired, the better off you’ll be.

 Q: What should I do if I find a puddle of water somewhere in my home?

-A: If you notice a leak, cover the things you can’t move, get a bucket to place under the leak and “as carefully as possible”, poke a pin hole in your ceiling to minimize drywall damage, such as sagging and discoloration and to keep the water from spreading.
+A: If you notice a leak, cover the things you can’t move, get a bucket to place under the leak, and “as carefully as possible”, poke a pinhole in your ceiling to minimize drywall damage, such as sagging and discoloration and to keep the water from spreading.
 Then give us a call so we can determine what type of repair needs to be done.

 Q: I have a cedar shake roof.
 Is there something that is more fireproof?